Highway Code Rules UK 2022 (Updated Guide)

 • Cars leave at least 1.5 metres (5 feet) when overtaking people cycling at speeds of up to 30mph, and to give them more space if overtaking at higher speeds

-• Passing people riding horses or driving horse-drawn vehicles at speeds under 10 mph and to allow at least 2 metres (6.5 feet) of space
+• Passing people riding horses or driving horse-drawn vehicles at speeds under 10 mph and allowing at least 2 metres (6.5 feet) of space

-• Allow at least 2 metres (6.5 feet) of space and keep to a low speed when passing people walking in the road (for example, where there’s no pavement)
+• Allow at least 2 metres (6.5 feet) of space and keep to a low speed when passing people walking on the road (for example, where there’s no pavement)

 Cyclists turning right